IPG Photonics (IPGP)

 Before making an investment decision, investors should account for IPG Photonics’s business fundamentals and valuation in addition to what happened in the latest quarter.

-IPG Photonics doesn’t pass our quality test.
+We see the value of companies furthering technological innovation, but in the case of IPG Photonics, we’re out.
 For starters, its revenue has declined over the last five years.
-On top of that, IPG Photonics’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its cash profitability fell over the last five years.
+On top of that, IPG Photonics’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its declining operating margin shows the business has become less efficient.

-IPG Photonics’s P/E ratio based on the next 12 months is 59.7x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+IPG Photonics’s P/E ratio based on the next 12 months is 71.2x.
+At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

-Wall Street analysts have a consensus one-year price target of $94 on the company (compared to the current share price of $82.57).
+Wall Street analysts have a consensus one-year price target of $96.92 on the company (compared to the current share price of $118.07), implying they don’t see much short-term potential in IPG Photonics.